 Program directors and administrators of community-based heritage language schools, members of language communities involved in these schools, and directors and leaders from public/private/charter schools gather for an annual conference hosted by the Institute for Innovation in Education at American University to learn about heritage language work from national and international practitioners.
 To learn more, visit the Coalition of Community-Based Heritage Language Schools, as well as National Heritage Language Resource Center.

-NEW PROGRAM!
-The IIE in partnership with two DC Public Schools, Langley Elementary and Noyes Elementary, was awarded a Special Education Enhancement Fund grant from the DC Office of the State Superintedent of Education.
+Collaborative for Reading Science and Inclusive Classrooms The IIE in partnership with two DC Public Schools, Langley Elementary and Noyes Elementary, was awarded a Special Education Enhancement Fund grant from the DC Office of the State Superintedent of Education.
 The partnership aims to facilitate growth among special education and general education teachers who provide reading instruction and intervention in inclusive classrooms.
 To support literacy co-teaching, the project provides teams of faculty with professional development in five evidence-based approaches: building teacher knowledge, co-teaching in inclusion classrooms, screening and dynamic RTI, phonological awareness skills training, and explicit decoding instruction.
 From March 2020 through September 2021, this project will employ a whole-school model to support 40 general and special education teachers who collectively teach nearly 400 students each year.

 - Dr. Sarah Irvine Belson is a contributing author with Anastasia Snelling and Jessica Young in Family, School, and Community Partnerships for Students with Disabilities (2019).
 Their chapter, "A Community-Based Approach to to Providing Health and Education Supports for Students with Disabilities in Affordable Housing," explores the Whole School, Whole Community, Whole Child (WSCC) framework as a model for improving health and education outcomes for students with disabilities (SWD).